jrroosevelt/VS2PCG/VS2PCG_glossary.md

 Q: Am I able to play inventions if a format makes one of the inventions illegal?
 For example, the It's All Good format makes Automaton illegal.
 Can I still play an inventor and just omit that card?

-A: As of the August 2021 Rules Update, you are now allowed to choose which cards to include in your invention pile.
+A: As of the [August 2021 Rules Update](https://www.upperdeckblog.com/2021/08/vs-system-2pcg-rules-update-august-2021/), you are now allowed to choose which cards to include in your invention pile.
 So, now you can leave out any cards that would be illegal for the format and can bring an invention pile.

+However, in general if a side pile would require you to bring a card that is illegal for a format, you would not be able to use the character that requires such a pile in that format.

 # Invisibility
 At the end of your turn, if this character is ready, you may [hide](/r/VS2PCG/wiki/glossary#wiki_hide) her.